 It is the complete package which you can avail of at a cheaper prize.
 Cost-friendly, child-friendly, and beginner friendly, the Maestro guitar is all these things.

-This Steel String Travel Acoustic Guitar is the ultimate travel buddy guitar!
+The Washburn RO10 Steel String Travel Acoustic Guitar is the ultimate travel buddy guitar!
 Play any time or any place with ease.
 Bring this guitar with you when you’re on a plane, a boat, a car, the beach, camping, and hiking–anywhere.

-The Klos Carbon Fiber Acoustic Guitar features a high quality mahogany and blackwood neck, a carbon fiber foam core sandwich soundboard, a carbon fiber body, blackwood bridge, D’Addario 11 gauge steel strings and an ABS nut, saddle, and bridge pins.
+The Klos Carbon Fiber Travel Guitar features a high quality mahogany and blackwood neck, a carbon fiber foam core sandwich soundboard, a carbon fiber body, blackwood bridge, D’Addario 11 gauge steel strings and an ABS nut, saddle, and bridge pins.

 The small and thin body is perfect not only for female/young players but for intermediate to upper level finger-picking style players making it a versatile instrument.

 In addition, the smaller dimensions and lower propensity to feedback make FS guitars ideal for stage use.
 The system is powered by easy to obtain AA-size batteries that provide a stable power supply for improved sound quality making it easier to handle and maintain.

-The single-cutaway dreadnought body and solid mahogany top provide robust tone, and the easy-to-play neck is comfortable for all playing styles.
+The single-cutaway dreadnought body and solid wood mahogany top provide robust tone, and the easy-to-play neck is comfortable for all playing styles.
 Topped off with a tortoiseshell pick guard and mahogany head cap, this baby is ready for whatever you throw at it, at home or on the stage.

-It sounds really good through an amp, as the dual pickups and blend function create a very versatile range of tones one can achieve quickly, or unplugged making it a great go to guitar.
+It sounds really good through an amp, as the dual pickups and blend function create a very versatile low to mid range of tones one can achieve quickly, or unplugged making it a great go to guitar.
 One can never go wrong with this one.

-But then it het you, what guitar should you buy?
+But then it hit you, what guitar should you buy?
 In this article, not only that we teach you on how to choose and buy the best acoustic guitar, we also aim to educate you on the basics of guitar and to help you in making your first purchase wisely.

-However, if you plan on travelling with your guitar, it is best that you opt to buy the small ones for easier transport and try going for the fiber carbon guitars which is not susceptible to being affected by the temperature as oppose to wooden guitars that expands or shrink depending on the humidity of the place.
+However, if you plan on travelling with your guitar, it is best that you opt to buy the small ones for easier transport and try going for the carbon fiber guitars which is not susceptible to being affected by the temperature as oppose to wooden guitars that expands or shrink depending on the humidity of the place.

 Genres and Strings

-One must take note that strings of each kind are not interchangeable between Nylon String Guitars and Steel String Guitars, so you better make up your mind before purchasing.
+One must take note that strings of each kind are not interchangeable between Nylon String Guitars and Steel String Acoustic Guitars, so you better make up your mind before purchasing.

 And unlike Steel Strings, Nylon Strings may need to be tuned more frequently as they are more susceptible to involuntary adjustments.
 The string tension between each kind of string is different.

 Should you choose to go for wooden acoustic guitars, it pays to know your wood so that you know how your guitar will sound, different woods different tones, and more importantly, you’ll know how to better take care of your instrument—research is the key.